*This post may contain affiliate links. Read more »

-But we couldn’t survive on bread and occasionally vegan baklava alone (you should check out my rosewater pistachios baklava recipe if that’s your jam).
-Wandering around looking for lentil soup made without meat, I followed my nose and found myself in a small, cozy restaurant.
+But we couldn’t survive on bread and occasionally baklava alone (you should check out my vegan pistachios baklava recipe if that’s your jam).
+Wandering around looking for fellah koftesi without meat, I followed my nose and found myself in a small, cozy restaurant.
 There, I was greeted by the warm smiles of the staff and the intoxicating aroma of domatesli bulgur pilavı, a vegan dish my family was super-delighted to stumble upon.

 In that moment, I knew that bulgur pilavı was more than just a dish - it was a simple work of art, a culinary masterpiece that captured the essence of Turkey and the beauty of vegan cuisine.
 And as I savored the last bite, I felt a deep sense of gratitude and joy for the experiences and flavors that make life so rich and rewarding.
 We spent months falling in love with Turkey's diverse regions and culinary styles.